The Mossy Forest of Gunung Brinchang is a must-see attraction in Cameron Highlands especially if you love being in the outdoors!

 Mossy Forest Tour Package 2021

 You can engage a mossy forest tour guide to take you through the forest.
-There are many local operators that offer similar packages like the one below:
+There are local operators that offer similar packages like the one below:

 Hotels Near Mossy Forest